Frequently Asked Questions for Roz Wound Up Classes

 Why are some of Roz Wound Up Classes less expensive than others?

 Class prices are based on a number of factors.
-The length of a class and my level of involvement are the key factors.
-To make the distinctions clear I have labeled my classes “live” or “self-guided.”
+The length of a class and the time spent creating the classroom resources is the key factor.

 A “live” class has a designated starting date and specified end date; during that time the entire class participates on the same schedule.
 I am actively involved during the “live” portion of the class.
 This may be through daily or weekly presence in the classroom depending on the subject.
 My involvement will be specified for each live class.